jamescridland/podinfra.net/app-developers/displaying-descriptions.md

 ---
-title:Display descriptions properly in your app
+title: Display descriptions properly in your app
 ---

 ## Display descriptions properly in your app